What we are

 Other than those points it doesn't have to be very long and we will provide you with a link to your own site if the article gets published.

-Everyone is quite welcome to leave any comments that they want to, but we will not approve useless comments with suspect links in them. #! code has several spam filters enabled, which delete a few comments a day.
+Everyone is quite welcome to leave any comments that they want to, but we will not approve useless comments with suspect links in them.
+The site has several spam filters enabled as well as full moderation on all comments.
 If you want to leave a comment then follow these simple rules.

 - Have something to say, even if it's just a "thanks!".
 If we have helped you then please let us know, the feedback is always useful (and motivating).

 - If you spot a problem with the code then please leave a comment as it helps correct any mistakes.
 This can also help people see common mistakes and solve them in the future.

-- If you type in code in your comment then please enclose it with syntaxhighlighter tags.
+- If you type in code in your comment then please use the included code snipped tool.
 Of course, you don't have to, but it helps when reading the code.

 - Be constructive!
 If something doesn't work then saying things like "it doesn't work" are not helpful.
 Try at least giving some details as to why things don't work.
 What is it doing that you didn't expect?
 What have you tried?
 What are your ultimate goals with the code?

-The bottom line is "join in", we would love #! code to become very active, but don't abuse the site.
+The bottom line is "join in" but don't abuse the site.